HomeOnMars/projektoOmnijo/teknikoj/Lingvo.md

-As <span style="color:Beige">Serena</span> pokes around Esperanto and adjusts her version of it to her liking, it's hard to say if she is doing this to "modernize" the language or simply because she is having fun making up rules.
+As <span style="color:Beige">Serena</span> pokes around Esperanto and adjusts her version of it to her liking, it's hard to say if she is doing this to "modernize" the language or simply because she is having fun making up rules[^Lingvo-Historio-2].
 Nevertheless, one would think that such random policy is surely going to cause massive civil unrest;
 however, by that time people already got used to
 <span style="color:Beige">Serena</span>'s ridiculous style,
 and they also have the chaotic implementation of her new UBI (universal basic income) policy to worry about.

+[^Lingvo-Historio-2]: One would note how much of those changes seems to be related to programming in one way or another;
+  and one would be right.
+It makes sense, actually, considering <span style="color:Beige">Serena</span>'s background of \[*redacted*\].

 Epopo
 -------------------------------------------------------------------------------